What is Headless SEO and How Does it Affect SEO?

 a.
 Content Models Built for SEO

-• The process of specifying the categories of content required, the properties of each, and the relationships between them is known as content modelling.
+• The process of specifying the categories of content required, their properties, and the relationships between them is known as content modeling.

 • Models provide a map of content categories that may be used to create exactly the type of content that’s needed at any moment, rather than a series of page layout templates.